j0code/mc-dialog-builder/README.md

 ## Getting Started

-Open the GitHub pages or clone the repo and open index.html using a local webserver (browsers block js modules on file:///).
+Open the [GitHub Page](https://j0code.github.io/mc-dialog-builder/) or clone the repo and open index.html using a local webserver (browsers block js modules on file:///).

 ## Usage